qetracy/MendixAssessment/README.md

 5. Click **OK**

 ## 8  Create a Custom Save Message
 Create a custom message that appears when you add a tool and save it to the data grid.
-This is done by creating a microflow that validates the data being inputted into the data grid.
+This is done by creating a microflow that validates the data that is input into the data grid.
 To create a custom message, follow these steps:

 1. In the **App Explorer**, open **MyFirstModule** > **Manage_Tools**
 2. Right-click **Save** > **Generate validation microflow**